Mapping different skyrmion phases in double wedges of Ta/FeCoB(tFeCoB)/Ta(tTa)Ox

 Our sample was deposited by magnetron sputtering, using on-axis configuration \textit{i.e.} substrate directly in front of the target (for fixed thicknesses) and off-axis configuration \textit{i.e.} substrate shifted with respect to the target center (for thickness gradients).
 On a $100mm$ diameter Si wafer substrate with 500nm-thick thermally oxidized SiO$_2$, first a uniform underlayer of Ta ($3nm$) is deposited.
 This is followed by deposition of FeCoB (composition $Fe_{72}Co_8B_{20}$) wedge ($0.59-1.69nm$) using off-axis deposition technique along x-direction.
 Perpendicular to this wedge, \textit{i.e.} along y-direction a deposition of Ta wedge ($0.45-1.04nm$) is carried out followed by natural oxidation step (oxygen pressure $150mbar$ for $10s$) as illustrated in Fig. \ref{sampledep}(a).
 The oxidation of the Ta wedge leads to underoxidized and overoxidized Ta zones on the opposite edges apart from the optimal oxidation in the center as shown in Fig. \ref{sampledep}(c).
 For surface protection of TaOx, a thin capping layer of Al ($0.5nm$) was deposited.
 These two wedges perpendicular to each other provide access to all combinations of thicknesses of FeCoB and oxidation state of the FeCoB/TaOx interface in the ranges of interest.
 The sample was further annealed at $225^\circ C$ for 30 minutes to improve PMA.

 In order to map the magnetic properties along the double wedged sample, we used a commercial NanoMOKE3 wafer mapper by Durham Magneto-Optics Ltd, with a focused laser (steps of 1 mm).
 This magnetometer is based on Magneto-Optic Kerr Effect (MOKE) and due to its $45^\circ$ light incidence it is sensitive to both perpendicular and in-plane components of magnetization.
 Moreover, a 2D magnetic field allows performing both perpendicular and in-plane hysteresis loops.
 With our specific polarizer/analyzer settings and the 2D magnetic field, the shape of the hysteresis loop obtained at the measured point, reveals the magnetic easy axis.
-The remanence map of the double wedge sample is shown in Fig. \ref{remmap}(a).
-It reveals that the PMA region is limited to the thicknesses: $0.9-1.3nm$ of FeCoB, above which in-plane anisotropy is energetically favored due to an increase of the dipolar contribution.
+A map of the double wedge sample representing the remanence percentage (ie. remanent magnetization normalized to saturation magnetization) depending on FeCoB and top Ta thickness is shown in Fig. \ref{remmap}(a).
+The geometry of the off-axis deposition with respect to the circular target leads to uniform thickness deposited along circular lines.
+Therefore, plotting the remanence map as a function of thicknesses leads to a distorted map of the wafer.
+The map reveals that the PMA region is limited to the thicknesses: $0.9-1.3nm$ of FeCoB, above which in-plane anisotropy is energetically favored due to an increase of the dipolar contribution.
 Furthermore, between the PMA and IPA region, we observe a transition with zero remanence.
 In this transition region, the effective anisotropy is close to zero as a result of the balance between surface anisotropy and shape anisotropy.
 If we follow the FeCoB wedge along the $+x$ direction, we encounter paramagnetic zone, PMA and subsequently IPA as usually observed \cite{Jungblut, Johnson}.